usadellab/untwist/README.md

 Note that the matrix accession eigenvectors is stored in `./results/all_public_and_all_untwist_SNP_filtered_pca.eigenvec`.

+##### Plot the PCA results

+We use R to generate a scatterplot to visualize the results of the SNP based principal component analysis.
+Use the R-script `./methods/visualize_pca_results.R` for this.
+The resulting plot is stored in `./results/principal_component_scatterplot.pdf`.

 ##### k-means clustering

 k-means clustering was executed in `R` using the script